By Tanya Turner

 help to protect your body against damage caused by free radicals

-much better to take fish as a source of these and not red meat.
+better to take fish as a source of these and not red meat.
 Fish

 supplies us with Omega 3 fatty acids which stimulate the immune

 system and lowers risk of heart disease.
 Some studies have shown

-that people who eat a lot of fish have lower risk
+that people who eat a lot of fish have lower risk of colorectal,

 4. Carrots for cancer protection

-a powerful antioxidant that fights aging and many diseases.
+antioxidant that fights aging and many diseases.
 Studies have shown

-that people who eat one medium carrot a day
+that people who eat one medium carrot a day significantly reduced

-don't feel like eating a row carrot, try adding it to your salads, it
+feel like eating a row carrot, try adding it to your salads, it

 gives slightly sweet taste to a salad.
 Alternatively drink carrot

-juice once in a while - the juice is a concentrated
+juice once in a while - the juice is a concentrated source of beta

 5. Nuts to bust your immune system

 Raw nuts are very high in fiber; they are also a good source